-Today, most people have heard of the term Parental Alienation Syndrome (PAS) and just how devasting the effects are not just on the alienated parent, but also on the children.
+Today, most people have heard of the term Parental Alienation Syndrome (PAS) and just how devasting the effects are not just on the alienated parent, children suffer collateral damage.
 When children become alienated, the emotional response can be devastating to the child’s development.

 Children who are the victims of this, most often have lifelong effects carried over throughout their adulthood.